 V104.6.1 Permits.
-No Person shall ignite, kindle or maintain Open Burning or a portable outdoor fireplace in a wildland fire area except by the authority of a written permit from the Fire Code Official or when by an approved California Campfire Permit issued by the California Wildland Fire Coordinating Group.
+No person shall ignite, kindle or maintain open burning or a portable outdoor fireplace in a wildland fire area except by the authority of a written permit from the fire code official or when by an approved California Campfire Permit issued by the California Wildland Fire Coordinating Group.
 For the purpose of this section a wildland fire area is land which is covered by grass, grain, brush or forest whether privately or publically owned.

-- 1. Recreational Fires and portable outdoor fireplaces on properties of one and two-family dwellings when the fire is within 75 feet of the dwelling and there is a minimum of 100 feet of Defensible Space for the Structure. - 2.
-Designated campsites where such fires are in a permanent barbeque, portable barbeque, outdoor fireplace, incinerator or grill.
+- 1. Recreational fires and portable outdoor fireplaces on properties of one and two-family dwellings when the fire is within 75 feet of the dwelling and there is a minimum of 100 feet of defensible space for the structure. - 2.
+Designated campsites where such fires are in a permanent barbeque,

 V104.6.2 Additional requirements.
-In addition to the requirements of this code for Open Burning and portable outdoor fireplaces, the following requirements shall apply:
+In addition to the requirements of this code for open burning and portable outdoor fireplaces, the following requirements shall apply:

-1. Fire shall be extinguished when winds of 15 miles per hour or higher are present

-- 2. The Fire Code Official may incorporate such terms and conditions that will reasonably safeguard public safety and property. - 3.
-A responsible Person of at least 17 years old is present to attend to the fire
+- Fire shall be extinguished when winds of 15 miles per hour or higher are present - 2.
+The fire code official may incorporate such terms and conditions that will reasonably safeguard public safety and property. - 3.
+A responsible person of at least 17 years old is present to attend to the fire

 V104.7 Incinerators, outdoor fireplaces, permanent barbecues and grills.
-Incinerators, outdoor fireplaces, permanent barbecues and grills shall not be built, installed or maintained in a HFA without approval of the Fire Code Official.
+Incinerators, outdoor fireplaces, permanent barbecues and grills shall not be built, installed or maintained in a HFA without approval of the fire code official.
 Incinerators, outdoor fireplaces, permanent barbecue and grills shall be maintained in good repair and in a safe condition at all times.
 Openings in such appliances shall be provided with an approved spark arrestor, screen or door.

-Exception: When approved by the Fire Code Official, unprotected openings in barbecues and grills necessary for proper functioning.
+Exception: When approved by the fire code official, unprotected openings in barbecues and grills necessary for proper functioning.

 V104.8 Reckless behavior.
-The Fire Code Official is authorized to stop any actions of a Person or Persons if the official determines that the action is reckless and could result in an ignition of fire or spread of fire.
+The fire code official is authorized to stop any actions of a person or persons if the official determines that the action is reckless and could result in an ignition of fire or spread of fire.